-Main Takeaway: Location is critical for multifamily investors and owners.
-Highlights from a number of recent reporting suggest the following multifamily markets will outperform in 2023: Nashville, Charlotte, New York, and Atlanta.
+Main Takeaway: The following multifamily markets will outperform in 2023 according to various reports: Nashville, Charlotte, New York, and Atlanta.

 Cadre released its market forecast for all commercial real estate types, including multifamily, in November, highlighting the best places to invest based on job and population growth.
 These are the cities that show strong potential for 2023.

 The report notes that these markets were chosen in part due to apartment rents being priced more affordably than the price of home ownership, putting upward pressure on rental demand.
 Of note, Charlotte, Raleigh, and Nashville, were the only markets that were featured in all three categories—industrial, office, and multifamily.

 Once a month Yardi Matrix releases its Multifamily National Report, and the report in December contained rent growth projections for top markets as we head into 2023.
 Here are the top markets poised for growth amidst moderating rent growth and economic headwinds.

 Redfin’s 2023 Housing Market Predictions

 According to Redfin, “Housing markets in relatively affordable Midwest and East Coast metros, especially in the Chicago area and parts of Connecticut and upstate New York, will hold up relatively well, even as the U.S. market cools.
 Those areas tend to be more stable than expensive coastal areas, and they didn’t heat up as much during the pandemic homebuying frenzy.”
 Here are the top five overall real estate markets Redfin expects to outperform in 2023.